-When we consider helping our kids prepare for college, we often think about signing them up for SAT classes or driving along with them to campus visits.
+When we consider helping our kids prepare for college, we often think about signing them up for SAT classes or driving them to campus visits.

-However, for many parents, it also includes considering how to offer help paying for college.
+However, for many parents, the process also includes considering how to offer help paying for college.

-From cosigning a student loan to using retirement money to cover college expenses, there are several strategies parents will need to weigh in on before the college year begins.
+From cosigning a student loan to using retirement money to cover college expenses, there are several strategies parents need to consider before the college year begins.

 How to help pay for college